What Do Business Continuity Planner Do?

 - Business Change Director

 - Business Continuity Consultant

-There were about 1,023,900 jobs for Business Continuity Planner in 2016 (in the United States).
+In the United States, there were 1,023,900 jobs for Business Continuity Planner in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Business Continuity Planner by 2026.
-The BLS estimates 104,200 yearly job openings in this field.
+There will be an estimated 104,200 positions for Business Continuity Planner per year.

 The states with the most job growth for Business Continuity Planner are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.